 On the front, you have a front pocket-panel which can be un-clipped and completely removed as you will see in the video.
 This element alone has 15 liters volume.
 You can see it in the picture below.

 This pocket-panel has a roll closure in the middle, and yet another one on the top of it where you have a separate pocket.
-One thing that comes to mind is that you can use this element as a pillow once you are in the tent.
+One thing that comes to mind is that you can use this element as a pillow once you are in a tent.

 When this 15 liters panel is removed, what is left behind is a 35 liters pack.
 This separate part has a very large stretch mesh pocket on the front, you can see it in the picture below right.
 So this pocket is normally sandwiched between the mentioned external pocket-panel and the rest of the pack when the structure is set together.
 This is indeed a design not seen anywhere else.

 So from now on, I am speaking about the main 35 liters parts.
-On both sides, you have flaps which keep the mentioned pocket-panel in place with the straps that run horizontally along the front.
+On both sides, you have flaps that keep the mentioned pocket-panel in place with the straps that run horizontally along the front.
 And now in these flaps, you have very deep and big pockets, one on each side, where you can store tent poles and trekking poles.

 There is, of course, the main compartment, with a roll-top closure (yes indeed, one more again), see the picture on the right.